Server-side Rendering, aka SSR, can be enabled in Astro. When you enable SSR you can:

 Server EndpointsSection titled Server Endpoints

-A server endpoint, also known as an API route, is a
+A server endpoint, also known as an API route, is a special function exported from a

 .ts file within the